Witches Are In Their Prime In Their Three-Hundreds

 Witches Are In Their Prime In Their Three-Hundreds (魔女は三百路から, Majo wa Mioji Kara) is a Japanese manga series written by Shigemitsu Harada and illustrated by Kyūjo Matsumoto.
 It was serialized in Hakusensha's seinen manga magazines Young Animal Arashi (2018) and Young Animal (2018–2020), with its chapters collected in seven tankōbon volumes.

 Publication

 Written by Shigemitsu Harada and illustrated by Kyūjo Matsumoto, Witches Are In Their Prime In Their Three-Hundreds was serialized in Hakusensha's seinen manga magazine Young Animal Arashi from January 4 to June 1, 2018, when the magazine ceased its publication.
 The series was later transferred to Young Animal, where it ran from July 13, 2018, to May 22, 2020.
 Hakusensha collected its chapters in seven tankōbon volumes, released from October 29, 2018, to September 29, 2020.

-The series is published in English on Comico Japan's Pocket Comics website and app.
+The series was published in English on Comico Japan's Pocket Comics website and app.